azat-co/aws-intermediate/labs/3-form-the-cloud.md

     },

     "OperatorEMail": {
-      "Description": "EMail address to notify if there are any scaling operations", "Type": "String",
+      "Description": "Email address to notify if there are any scaling operations", "Type": "String",
       "AllowedPattern": "([a-zA-Z0-9_\\-\\.]+)@((\\[[0-9]{1,3}\\.[0-9]{1,3}\\.[0-9]{1,3}\\.)|(([a-zA-Z0-9\\-]+\\.)+))([a-zA-Z]{2,4}|[0-9]{1,3})(\\]?)",
       "ConstraintDescription": "must be a valid email address."